-As of Oct 2016, I will be joining the National Science Foundation as a Program Officer for Robust Intelligence.
+As of Oct 2016, I will be on leave from OSU and joining the National Science Foundation as a Program Officer for Robust Intelligence.

 Much of my research involves investigating novel machine learning / data mining problems that arise in other fields.
 Here are my main research interests: